isomerpages/moe-stanthonyspri/_the-anthonian-experience/ALP@SAPS.md

 thinking, inventive thinking and critical thinking skills through Coding and Makerspace.&nbsp;</p>
 <p>The programme provides opportunities for students to acquire 21st-century
-competencies and experience the joy of learning for life, extending beyond academic pursuits to become confident individuals, self-directed learners, active contributors, and concerned citizens.</p>
+competencies and experience the joy of lifelong learning, extending beyond academic pursuits to become confident individuals, self-directed learners, active contributors, and concerned citizens.</p>
 <div class="isomer-image-wrapper">